Jatt-mohnson/document_search/readme.md

 ## How can we continue to scale?
 The first step to scaling this program is to move it from a local machine and into the cloud which opens up a wide variety of both software and hardware scaling options.
-Once in the cloud we can leverage autoscaling and load balancers to ensure our app is always able to handle spikes in request volume or storage needs.
-Beyond relying on hardware scaling we can also use more modern software like elasticsearch which uses distributed computing to faster search our index.
+Once in the cloud, we can leverage autoscaling and load balancers to ensure our app is always able to handle spikes in request volume or storage needs.
+Beyond relying on hardware scaling we can also use more modern software like elasticsearch which uses distributed computing and partitioned indexes to faster search our index.